Periodontal Disease - Gum Disease and Bad Breath

-Periodontal diseases, or gum disease, is the results of inflammation and infection of the tooth’s surrounding tissues including the gums and the bone.
-When left untreated, these diseases can lead to tooth loss as well as systemic concerns.
-In the early stages, called gingivitis, the gums become red, puffy and may bleed when brushing or flossing.
-In later stages, called periodontitis, the bone can be lost and the tooth becomes loose eventually falling out or needing to be extracted.
+In the early stages of periodontal disease, it is diagnosed as gingivitis.
+Gingivitis causes the gums become red, puffy and may bleed when brushing or flossing.
+In later stages, symptoms turn to periodontitis where the bone can be lost and the tooth becomes loose, eventually falling out or needing to be extracted.

 Periodontal Disease risk factors: